KapilJ22/Palindrome/README.md

 # Palindrome REST API
 The palindrome REST (like) API is developed using Java, Spring boot, Maven( for dependency management), H2 embedded in memory DB.
+It performs a simple function of returning a palindrome of a string.
+This repo can serve as a code pattern to develop complex APIs using Spring boot.
 ---

 ## Getting started